ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 Qualification is a process where beatmaps that receive enough nominations are moved to the [Qualified](/wiki/Beatmap/Category#qualified) beatmap category.
 Beatmaps with only one primary [game mode](/wiki/Game_mode) among all [difficulties](/wiki/Beatmap#difficulty) only need two nominations, while hybrid sets[^hybrid-sets] need two nominations for the main game mode[^main-game-mode] and one for each subsidiary one.

-The [Qualified](/wiki/Beatmap/Category#qualified) category exists to provide beatmaps wider exposure to the osu! community in the hopes of discovering potential problems before they are permanently [Ranked](/wiki/Beatmap/Category#ranked).
-This is the most common stage for beatmaps to receive wide support, feedback, and sometimes meet [obstructions](#obstruction).
+Qualified beatmaps receive wider exposure to the osu! community as a final **quality assurance** step before becoming permanently [Ranked](/wiki/Beatmap/Category#ranked).
+This is the most common stage for beatmaps to receive wide support, feedback, and undergo improvements if issues are found.
+During this period:

-## Obstruction

-During the Qualified stage, problems are hoped to be reported to members of the BN and NAT from a beatmap's discussion page.
-Unlike Pending beatmaps, Qualified beatmaps cannot be updated by their creators, so feedback can only be applied after requesting a [nomination reset](#nomination-resets).
+- Community members can test or mod a beatmap, and then provide feedback and report issues[^report-correctly] through the beatmap's discussion page.
+- The BN and NAT teams are automatically notified of all suggestions and problems.
+Users who have enabled notification for new problems on qualified beatmaps will also be notified.
+- Suggestions and problems can be discussed and resolved collaboratively between the community and the beatmap's creator.
+- Qualified beatmaps cannot be directly updated by its creators.

+When issues are identified that require changes, the beatmap may undergo a [nomination reset](#nomination-resets), allowing the creator to address feedback while maintaining the integrity of the ranking procedure.

 ### Nomination resets